 The study shows via a global benchmark, that existing models systematically underestimate the temperature sensitivity of soil carbon decomposition, and that the solution to this underestimation is to take into account the way in which surface soils freeze.

-Staff Scientist, Lawrence Berkeley National Laboratory
+Lawrence Berkeley National Laboratory

-CDK received support from the Regional and Global Climate Modeling program through the BGC-Feedbacks SFA and the Terrestrial Ecosystem Sciences and Earth System Modeling programs through the Next Generation Ecosystem Experiments-Tropics (NGEE-Tropics) project of the Biological and Environmental Research (BER) Program in the U.S. Department of Energy Office of Science.
+CDK received support from the Regional and Global Climate Modeling program through the BGC-Feedbacks SFA and the Terrestrial Ecosystem Sciences and Earth System Modeling programs through the Next-Generation Ecosystem Experiments (NGEE)–Tropics project of the Office of Biological and Environmental Research (BER) within the U.S. Dept. of Energy Office of Science.

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]